CommunityEnterpriseLinuxKickstarts/xfce4-amdesktop/README.md

-# automythdesktop
+Welcome to Automyth Desktop Mythfrontend VPN client example!
+Build Codenamed:  "XMasGift2Too"

 Xfce4 Desktop OS LiveImage/Installer with Mythtv Frontend 0.28.1 / OpenVPN Client

 *This frontend client was intented to be used with a Automythserver running OpenVPN, but it will work fine as a traditional mythfrontend client as well.

-Welcome to Automyth Desktop Mythfrontend VPN client example!
-Build Codenamed:  "XMasGift2Too"